GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    ::

      gs -q -dNOCACHE -dSAFER -dNOPAUSE -dBATCH -dNOPLATFONTS \
-        -sDEVICE=pswrite -sFONTPATH="/path/to/fontdir" \
+        -sDEVICE=ps2write -sFONTPATH="/path/to/fontdir" \
         -sOutputFile=mapWithOutlinedFonts.ps map.ps

-Note, that this only works with the *pswrite* device.
+Note, that this only works with the *ps2write* device.
 If you need outlined fonts in PDF, create the PDF from the converted *PostScript* file.
 Also, :doc:`psconvert` cannot correctly crop Ghostscript converted *PostScript* files